gregpaton08/leaf-list/README.md

 ## To Do

-* Make parent task in detail view part of the details view table, not the task view table (cleaner API this way, too!)
-    * need to make container view resize to height of table view
 * Add 'Completed on <DATE>' to details view if task is completed
 * Add search option
 * Use text view for name field in details view to support multiple lines